lubomyrV/library/README.md

 Pay attention, some changes required, take a look into this file `src/main/resources/application.properties`, change following fields: `spring.datasource.username`, `spring.datasource.password` and `spring.jpa.hibernate.dialect` to corresponding values of your DB.

-There are no views pages, it is a simple RESTful Web App, use REST API for testing like Postman or cURL.
+There are no view pages, it is a simple RESTful Web App, just use HTTP requests.

 To compile this app you need to run: